dsanson/termpdf.py/README.md

 If you just want to send a citation to nvim, without selecting any text, you can use `n` or `a` in normal mode, too.

-## Autorefreshing Edited Files

-termpdf.py spends most of its time waiting for your keypress.
-After it receives a keypress, it quickly checks to see if the PDF file has been modified, and, if it has, it reloads the document.

 # Config file

 termpdf.py looks for a config file at `$HOME/.config/termpdf.py/config`.
 The